 Viewers are able to see the product being used on a real person which is, of course, the most important aspect of these influencer videos.
 Not to mention the fact there is now an abundance of choice with content featuring a wide range of products including makeup, skincare, and haircare.

-Popular vloggers such as Fleur DeForce and the Chapman sisters (Pixiwoo) both produce high-quality detailed makeup tutorials and product reviews and have subscribers in the millions, making it a perfect opportunity for beauty brands to nurture third-party partnerships.
+Popular YouTubers such as Desi Perkins and Carli Bybel both produce high-quality detailed makeup tutorials and product reviews and have subscribers in the millions, making it a perfect opportunity for beauty brands to nurture third-party partnerships.

 But research suggests that the power of influencers with millions of followers seems to be waning – engagement rates get significantly lower after a million followers.
 A mixture of social media bot followers and genuine followers seeing through disingenuous endorsements seem to be the main reasons for the lack of engagement.

 Realizing this, beauty brands have taken a leap of faith and are either handing over the reins of content solely to the content creators (L’Oréal) or turning to micro-influencers who have considerably higher engagement rates but fewer followers.
 Instagram has grown quickly to be one of the most important platforms for influencer marketing, with 92% of marketers in a study by Linqia naming it as their top media of choice.

 Micro-influencers have also been used to tackle the delicate issue of diversity and representation within beauty brand advertising.
 Maybelline launched its new 16-colour pallet Fit Me Foundation Collection which included 4 shades for darker skin tones in the US.

 Teaming up with micro-influencers such as Jackie Aina, Maybelline was able to diversify part of their marketing campaign and directly market to African-American customers in the US which makes the brand and its product more marketable to a wider audience.